Pat Scantlebury

-Patricio Athelstan Scantlebury (November 11, 1917 – May 24, 1991) was a Panamanian professional baseball pitcher whose 16-season career included six games pitched for the 1956 Cincinnati Redlegs of Major League Baseball.
+Patricio Athelstan Scantlebury (November 11, 1917 – May 24, 1991) was a Panamanian professional baseball pitcher whose 16-season career spanned Major League Baseball and the Negro leagues.
+He played six seasons with the Negro league New York Cubans, and later pitched six games for the 1956 Cincinnati Redlegs.
 Born in Gatun Lake, Panama, Scantlebury threw and batted left-handed, stood 6 ft 1 in tall and weighed 180 lb.

-Early career
+Career

+Scantlebury pitched with the Panama national baseball team at the 1941 Amateur World Series held in Havana; Panama finished the tournament with a 5–3 record.
+He also pitched in the 1943 Amateur World Series, leading his team with a 2.05 ERA.

-Scantlebury's record begins at age 26 in 1944 in the Negro leagues, when he was considered Panama's first professional baseball star on foreign soil.
+His professional career begins at age 26 in 1944 in the Negro leagues, when he was considered Panama's first professional baseball star on foreign soil.
 He was a member of the New York Cubans for seven years, spent 1951 and 1952 out of pro baseball, then at age 35 he joined minor league baseball in 1953, where he led the Class B Big State League in games won (24) and strikeouts (177).
 The following year he won a combined 20 games in higher classifications, including 18 in the Double-A Texas League.

-Major League career

 He became a member of the Cincinnati organization when the Redlegs affiliated with the Havana Sugar Kings of the Triple-A International League in 1955.
 That year, Scantlebury won 13 games and posted a strong 1.90 earned run average, leading to his promotion to Cincinnati the following season.
 He made his Major League debut on April 19, 1956, at the age of 38 years, 160 days.
 Given a start against the St. Louis Cardinals at Crosley Field in his club's second game of the regular season, he went five full innings, allowing four earned runs on eight hits, including home runs to Stan Musial and Bill Sarni.
 He departed with none out in the sixth and St. Louis ahead 5–3, but Redlegs would rally to win 10–9 in extra innings.
 Five days later, against the Cardinals at Busch Stadium, he started for his second and final time, working four innings and allowing three runs on a homer by Ken Boyer; they were enough to pin the 5–3 defeat on Scantlebury, his only MLB decision.
 He pitched in four other games in relief for the 1956 Redlegs through August, and spent part of the year with their Seattle Rainiers affiliate in the Open-Classification Pacific Coast League.

 In his one-season, six-game MLB trial, Scantlebury allowed 24 hits (including five homers), 14 runs (all earned), and five bases on balls in 19 total innings pitched.
 He struck out ten.